reach-sh/reach-lang/docs/src/changelog/index.md

 Version 0.1.8 is the current Reach release candidate version.

++ 2021/01/08: The Algorand connector does not rely on an Algorand Node for any information available through an Algorand Indexer.
+  This is compatible with some Algorand network providers that restrict the API on Algorand Nodes.
 + 2021/01/06: The analysis of cost on Algorand is more precise in the presence of array operations.
 + 2022/01/06: Verification of only-one-honest participant is disabled.